spyder-ide/action-close-duplicate-issues/README.md

 # Close Duplicate Issues - GitHub Actions

-A GitHub action that closes dulicate issues with a given message and labels.
+A GitHub action that closes duplicate issues where a specific string is found, replies with a given defined message, and optionally adds labels and closes the issue.

 ## Usage

+For an opened issue the items are checked in order and if a match is found the resto of items are not checked.

+Order is important!

 ```
 name: Close duplicate issues